-In April 2010 the Council introduced component accounting as it is required to do under the Code.
-This is now being applied to all revaluation exercises on the following basis.
+Component accounting is applied to all revaluation exercises on the following basis.

 - For all assets land and buildings are valued separately.
 Only assets with a combined land and buildings value of £500k and over will be subject to component accounting. - Significant components are items (or groups of items) with a value of at least 25% of the total asset value.